John Michelosen

 John Pollock Michelosen (February 13, 1916 – October 17, 1982) was an American football player and coach.
 He served as the head coach for the Pittsburgh Steelers of the National Football League (NFL) from 1948 to 1951, compiling a record of 20–26–2.
 From 1955 to 1965 he was the head football coach at his alma mater, the University of Pittsburgh, tallying a mark of 56–49–7.

-Early years
+Early life

 Michelosen was a native of the Pittsburgh suburb of Ambridge, Pennsylvania.
 Michelosen got his start in football playing quarterback at Ambridge High School, under coach Maurice "Moe" Rubenstein.
 He attended the University of Pittsburgh where he played for Jock Sutherland.
 He started for three years, playing on Pittsburgh's national championship teams in 1936 and 1937.
 He was a team captain in 1937.
 He was also a member of Kappa Sigma fraternity.
 He was drafted in the 12th round of the 1938 NFL Draft.
 After his college career, Sutherland and Michelosen continued their relationship as coach and player with the (football) Brooklyn Dodgers and the Pittsburgh Steelers until Sutherland's death in 1948.
 Michelosen was the backfield coach on the 1946 and 1947 Pittsburgh Steelers coaching staff.